Jane Eyre Volume 3, Chapter 3 Summary

 - Jane insists on helping Hannah with her work in the kitchen and asks Hannah questions about the family who has taken her in.
 She discovers that Diana, Mary, and St. John are siblings; their last name is Rivers; their mother has been dead for a long time; and their father died three weeks ago.
 Hannah has been the family’s servant for thirty years and nursed all the children when they were young.
 Their house is called Moor House (or sometimes Marsh End).

 - Once they’re a little more comfortable with each other, Jane rebukes Hannah for thinking badly of her just because she’s poor.
 She reminds Hannah that Christians don’t consider poverty a crime, and they agree to be friends.

-Jane learns even more about the Rivers family from Hannah: they were once wealthy; Mrs. Rivers was highly educated and taught all her children to love learning; St. John is going to be a clergyman and his sisters are going to be governesses, because their father lost all his money.
+- Jane learns even more about the Rivers family from Hannah: they were once wealthy; Mrs. Rivers was highly educated and taught all her children to love learning; and St. John is going to be a clergyman while his sisters are going to be governesses, since their father lost all his money.

 - St. John, Diana, and Mary come home from their walk.
 The ladies insist that Jane come and sit with them in the parlor and have tea with them.

 - While Diana and Mary get the tea, Jane is briefly left alone with St. John, who strikes her as an intense, harsh person.

 - During tea, St. John cross-examines Jane about her background, even though his sisters object to his attitude.
 Jane tells him that she has no home, friends, or family, that she’s never been married, and that she won’t tell him where she last lived.